saeyslab/nichenetr/vignettes/parameter_optimization.md

 `get_optimized_parameters_nsga2r` will retrieve the value of the parameters at the final iteration.
-However, in genetic algorithms it may be possible that equally good or better solution could have existed in some iterations or populations.
+However, in genetic algorithms it may be possible that equally good or better solution could have existed in earlier iterations or populations.
 Thus, we also allow users to set `search_all_iterations = TRUE`.
-The `top_n` values will then select the top number of populations that have the best value (based on the geometric mean of the objective functions).
+The `top_n` value will then select the top number of populations that have the best value (based on the geometric mean of the objective functions).